joseeden/All-Things-Docker-and-Kubernetes/README.md

 # All Things Docker and Kubernetes #

-This repository will contain my notes and projects on containerization and orchestration that I'm working on in ~~2021~~ the present.
+This repository contains projects on containerization and orchestration that I'm currently working on in ~~2021~~ the present.

 <!-- <p align=center>
 <img src="Images/docker-6.jpg" width=500>